 Marlene Sanchez, Esq. story is the story of the hardwired generation.
 She is one of the promises that America is set to deliver.

-Marlene is a part of the generational curse, corporate sharecropping, hope of tomorrow, legacy making generation.
+Marlene Sanchez, Esq is a part of the generational curse, corporate sharecropping, hope of tomorrow, legacy making generation.

-I leave you with Marlene Sanchez, formerly licensed and practicing as Marlene Garcia, Esq., final response from the Our Time interview.
+I leave you with Marlene Sanchez, Esq, formerly licensed and practicing as Marlene Sanchez, Esq., final response from the Our Time interview.

 Do you feel that you live for your parents?
 If they weren’t around, would you live your life differently?